iterative/dvc.org/static/docs/commands-reference/status.md

 ## Options

-- `-d`, `--with-deps` - determines files to check by tracking dependencies to the target DVC-file(s) (stages).
+- `-d`, `--with-deps` - determines files to check by tracking dependencies to the target DVC-files (stages).
 This option only has effect when one or more `targets` are specified.
-By traversing all stage dependencies, DVC searches backward from the target stage(s) in the corresponding pipeline(s).
-This means DVC will not show changes occurring in later stage(s) than `targets`.
+By traversing all stage dependencies, DVC searches backward from the target stages in the corresponding pipelines.
+This means DVC will not show changes occurring in later stages than the `targets`.
 Applies whether or not `--cloud` is specified.

 - `-c`, `--cloud` - enables comparison against a remote cache.
 If no `--remote`